 FINISH SCHEDULE & SUBMITTAL CHECK LIST

 The Finish Schedule and Submittal Checklist is a form on which we record all the details of the finish materials that are used on your project (such as countertop, door knobs, drawer pulls, bathroom fixtures, paint colors, etc.)—including style, color, item number, size, and manufacturer.
 At the beginning of your project, this form is blank yet we fill in the details for you as materials are selected.
 To ensure the project stays on schedule, we provide you with deadline dates so you know exactly when you need to select each item.
 At the end of the project, you will have a comprehensive list and cut sheet for each item that went into your home.

 A General Contractor is responsible for the day-to-day oversight and coordination of a construction worksite, management of vendors and trade contractors, scheduling, and all communication to the client and everyone on the team throughout the course of a building project.
 Kraft is the General Contractor on all our projects.

 HISTORIC DESIGN REVIEW

-If a home is recognized as a historic landmark or is located in a historic district, a historic design review is required before any work is performed on the exterior of the building.
-The aim of the historic design review is to ensure that design guidelines — such as the appearance, materials, and colors — are maintained to preserve and protect the integrity of the historic structure.
+If a home is recognized as a historic landmark or is located in a historic district, a Historic Design Review is required before any work is performed on the exterior of the building.
+The aim of the Historic Design Review is to ensure that design guidelines — such as the appearance, materials, and colors — are maintained to preserve and protect the integrity of the original historic structure.